CURRENT PROJECT

 FAQs

-- No Conflict: The “at risk” requirement applies at the individual investor level, while LCR’s guarantees operate at the macro fund level, ensuring no direct promises are made to individual investors, thus adhering to EB-5 rules.
+- No Conflict: The “at risk” requirement applies at the individual investor level, whereas LCR’s guarantees operate at the macro fund level, ensuring that no direct promises are made to individual investors, thus adhering to EB-5 rules.

 What are the criteria used to evaluate the I-829 petition?